karampanah927/Collection-of-Data-Explorations/README.md

 # Data Explorations

-A collection of data exploration and analysis projects on various datasets.
+This is a collection of data exploration and analysis projects on various datasets.
 Each project provides a structured and in-depth analysis, focusing on key insights, visualizations, and findings.

 ## Table of Contents
 - [Introduction](#introduction)